CollinJH/22C_Repo/social-media-project-finalpart2/README.md

 essentially a self balanced binary tree, maintains a property called the AVL balance factor for each node this allows the tree to remain balanced at all times
 7. What is the similarity and difference between an AVL and a BST?
+AVL trees specifically maintain balance for each node using a balance factor this is the difference between the heigh of the left and right subtree AVL trees also use operations to maintain balance after insertion and deletion.
+BST will not perform automatic balancing
+AVL tree operations have a guarenteed worst case time of O(log n) due to the balancing property BST tree operations have an average worst time of O(log n) but can end up O(n) for the worst
 8. What is a Heap tree?
+This is essentially a binary heap tree, which satisfies the heap property for every node in a tree, the value of the node is either greater than or equal to in a max heap or less than or equal to in a min heap
 9. What is the difference between Min Heap and Max Heap?
+In in a max heap the value of each node is greater than or equal to the value of its children in a min heap the value of each node is less than or equal to the value of its children
 10. What the differences between BFS(Breadth-first search) and DFS(Depth-First Search)?
+Breadth-first search explores all neighboring nodes at current depth level before movin to the next Depth-first search will explore as far as possible before backtracking up
 11. What is the difference between the weighted and unweighted graphs?
 Explain with examples.
+Unweighted Graphs
+    each edge is considered to have a equal weight edges of unweighted graphs are represented by simple connections consider a social network where each person is a node or vertex and connections between each person represents friendships the edges between each person would only consider if they are in facts friends or not, with no weight there would be no additional attribute like closeness Weighted Graphs
+    each edge is associated with a weight each weight can represent a different factor used for relationships with various degrees
+    consider a transportation network, the weighted edges could refer to the distance to each individual city
 12. What is the difference between directed graphs and undirected graphs?
 Explain with examples.
+Directed Graphs
+    Edges do not have a specific direction to them represented by simple lines or connections
+    undirected graphs are used to represent symetric relationships, like adding friends on a social network Directed Graphs
+    Edges represent a way one street
+    relationship depends on the direction of traversal a webpage network that consists of nodes and the edges can represent hyperlinks between pages the edges would represent the direction of those hyperlinks